LineageOS/lineage_wiki/pages/internal/adding_device.md

 * `is_ab_device`: Used if the device has an A/B partition scheme.
 * `is_ab_rdap`: Used if the device utilizes a retrofitted dynamic A/B partition scheme.
  - `is_ab_rdap_version`: Used to define the version on which dynamic partitions were retrofitted to the device.
 * `is_unlockable`: Set to false if there is no official method to unlock the bootloader.
 A hint will appear on the device's overview and install page.
-If this property is not set, it defaults to `True`
+If this property is not set, it defaults to `true`
 * `quirks`: List of known quirks (make sure they aren't violating the [charter](https://github.com/LineageOS/charter/blob/main/device-support-requirements.md) or are exempted!).
 An array of one or more of the following (if unclear, click the links):

   {%- for item in definitions.valid_quirks.enum %}